-While iCloud is a storage service, iCloud drive is Apple’s version of Dropbox.
-It is cloud based, making sharing of all the data on the drive much easier.
-It also allows users to sync content between devices.
+While iCloud is a storage service, the iCloud drive is Apple's version of Dropbox.
+It is cloud-based, making sharing of all the data on the drive much easier.
+It also allows users to sync contents between devices.

 It is slightly different in operation as compared to Dropbox or Google Drive.
-Instead of accessing your collection of file via the iCloud Drive app, you do so through the different corresponding apps.
+Instead of accessing your collection of the files via the iCloud Drive app, you do so through the different corresponding apps.
 For example, you access photos in the iCloud drive via the photos app.

-Part 3.
-How to View What’s Backed up in iCloud
+Part 4.
+How to View What's Backed up in iCloud?

 Sometimes iCloud may fail to backup all of your data so if you want to view the data that has been included in your latest iCloud backup, you may need the services of a third-party tool.
 This third-party tool, iMyFone D-Back iCloud backup viewer for Win or iCloud backup viewer for Mac allows users to gain access to the backup and see what's inside.
 It is also a very powerful data recovery tool and the following are some of its features.

 - You can recover and extract data directly from the iOS device, an iCloud or iTunes backup file.